indraoli429/cookiecutter-django/docs/1-getting-started/project-generation-options.rst

     is strongly encouraged).
     Note: .env(s) are only utilized when Docker Compose and/or Heroku support is enabled.

+keep_prod_envs_in_vcs:
+    Indicates whether the project's ``.envs/.production/`` should be kept in VCS (comes in handy when working in teams where local environment reproducibility is strongly encouraged).
+    Note: .env(s) are only utilized when Docker Compose and/or Heroku support is enabled.

 debug:
     Indicates whether the project should be configured for debugging.
     This option is relevant for Cookiecutter Django developers only.